 There is one tax which applies only to holiday homes, there will be a 20% Capital Gain on the difference between the buying price and the selling price if the property is sold prior to 5 years ownership.

 All information provided is believed to be current and provided free of charge.
 No liability can be accepted for the reliability of the information and statements made as this is obtained from 3rd parties.
 We always recommend you take legal advice from a fully qualified Lawyer or Notary before buying a property overseas.

-This spectacular villa is in an idyllic location with panoramic views across the crystal clear waters of the Ligurian coastline.
-Just 500 metres from the sea, this luxury property is set at th...
+PRICE REDUCED - This spectacular villa is in an idyllic location with panoramic views across the crystal clear waters of the Ligurian coastline.
+Just 500 metres from the sea, this luxury prope...

 - Bedrooms: 6

 PRICE REDUCED - With a convenient lift to the beach, this fabulous luxury villa in Santa Margherita Ligure has been beautifully restored and occupies a magnificent private setting with breathtaking vi...

 - Plot Size: 15,000 square metres (1.50 hectares / 3.71 acres)

 - Bedrooms: 5